realparmesan/Noah-Website/content/posts/2020/2020-season-game-17-cup.md

 The first match of the plate and we are straight into the quarter-finals again rivals Sunday Blazers.

-The lads came hot out the gates with a goal within the first couple of minutes.
-Lee with a delightful assist to Yarride who buried the opportunity.

 ![](/images/121265098_3187421084817508_109780079593019028_o.jpg)

 > 1-0